SeanFxyz/Space-Invaders-Pygame/README.md

 is_event_handler -- Indicates whether the pygame event list should be passed as a parameter to the objects update() method.

+hitbox -- A pygame.Rect instance representing the object's hitbox.

 Methods:

 update(self, delta)